Reservoir water community monitoring project awarded Ofwat Innovation Funding

 4 May 2021

-Our affiliated researchers Dr Rupert Perkins and Prof Peter Kille recently won the Ofwat Innovation in Water Challenge to monitor reservoir water community using environmental DNA.
+Dr. Rupert Perkins and Professor Peter Kille win the Ofwat Innovation in Water Challenge to monitor reservoir water communities using environmental DNA.

 The Innovation in Water Challenge launched this year by Ofwat aims to help the England and Wales water sector to grow its capacity to innovate.
 The fund will support eleven winning projects, all highly collaborative, to meet the evolving needs of customers, society and the environment.